Salivary Gland Cancer

 Treatment of Salivary Gland Cancer

-Salivary Gland cancer is treated by a team of doctors and healthcare professionals which include the ENT surgeon, Cosmetic & Plastic Surgeon, Speech Therapist and Oncologist.
-Treatment may involve:
+Salivary Gland Cancer is usually treated by a team of doctors and healthcare professionals which include the ENT surgeon, Cosmetic & Plastic Surgeon, Speech Therapist and Oncologist.
+Treatment may involve